reddit/devvit/devvit-docs/docs/devvit_web/client.md

 const postId = context.postId;
 const subredditName = context.subredditName;
 const userId = context.userId;
-const userName = context.userName;
+const subredditId = context.subredditId;
-const isModerator = context.isModerator;
+const appName = context.appName;
-const isLoggedIn = context.isLoggedIn;
+const appVersion = context.appVersion;
 ```

 **Available Context Properties:**

-- `postId`: The ID of the current post (if applicable)
+- `postId`: The ID of the current post (if applicable) - T3ID format
 - `subredditName`: The name of the current subreddit
-- `userId`: The ID of the current user
+- `userId`: The ID of the current user - T2ID format
-- `userName`: The username of the current user
+- `subredditId`: The ID of the current subreddit - T5ID format
-- `isModerator`: Whether the current user is a moderator
+- `appName`: The name of the current app
-- `isLoggedIn`: Whether the current user is logged in
+- `appVersion`: The version of the current app

 ### `showToast`